PrefectHQ/prefect/docs/ui/cloud.md

 [Organizations](#organizations) in Prefect Cloud enable you to invite users to collaborate in your workspaces with the ability to set [role-based access controls (RBAC)](#roles-and-custom-permissions) for organization members.
 Organizations may also configure [service accounts](#service-accounts) with API keys for non-user access to the Prefect Cloud API.

-!!! tip "Prefect Cloud plans for teams of every size"
+!!! cloud-ad "Prefect Cloud plans for teams of every size"
     See the [Prefect Cloud plans](https://www.prefect.io/pricing/) for details on options for individual users and teams.

 ## Workspaces